 The populations displayed on the clock are not intended to imply that the population of the world is known to the last person.
-Rather, the clock is the Census Bureau's estimate of the world population size and an indication of how fast it is growing.
-According to the current estimates, the world population reached 7 billion in 2012 and the new projections indicate that the 8 billion marker will be reached in 2025.
+Rather, the clock is the U.S. Census Bureau's estimate of the world population size and an indication of how fast it is growing.
+According to the current estimates, the world population reached 7 billion in 2012, and our latest projections indicate that the 8 billion marker will be reached in 2023.

 The World midyear population and vital event estimates result from an aggregation of the figures for the individual countries and areas.
 The intermediate population estimates are based on a linear interpolation between successive midyear population figures.
 World vital events for different units of time are computed based on the number of months, days, hours, minutes, or seconds in the given year.

 Figures may not add to totals due to rounding.

 These estimates and projections are available from the International Database.

 For general information about how these estimates and projections are made, see the International Database methodology statement.